Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Conclusions

 \section{Conclusions}

-In this study, we have analyzed 12 Milky Way analog systems in the NewHorizon simulation, which combines a cosmic volume of (16)$^3$ Mpc$^3$, a maximal spatial resolution of 35 pc, and a resolution in stellar mass of $10^4\, \mathbf{M_\odot}$.
+In this study, we have analyzed 12 local massive galaxy (Milky Way to Cen A) analog systems in the NewHorizon simulation, which combines a cosmic volume of (16)$^3$ Mpc$^3$, a maximal spatial resolution of 35 pc, and a resolution in stellar mass of $10^4\, \mathbf{M_\odot}$.
 Using a best-fit plane finder similar to what is used in existing observations, optimized with an evolutionary algorithm, we find that co-rotating planes of dwarf satellites comparable to the ones observed in the Local Universe are recovered in at least $30\%$ to $70\%$ of our systems, depending on definitions.

-Most importantly, irrespective of specific definitions, we find a marked trend towards anisotropy and co-rotation in most systems, inconsistent with the assumption that satellites of Milky Way analogs relax with and follow the shape of their host halo.
+Most importantly, irrespective of specific definitions, we find a marked trend towards anisotropy and co-rotation in most systems, inconsistent with the assumption that satellites of local massive galaxy analogs relax with and follow the shape of their host halo.
 Our results are also incompatible with the supposed transience of such configurations.
 As a result, planar systems observed in the Local Universe are found to be fully consistent with Bayesian expectations inferred from the NewHorizon sample.
 Moreover, we find a tight correlation between the planarity of a system of satellites (traced by its minor-to-major axis ratio) and its degree of co-rotation, as measured with either co-rotation fraction or angular pole dispersion.

 To understand the origin of these ubiquitous anisotropies, we investigated their environmental dependence.
 We reconstruct two scales of the gaseous cosmic web: \begin{itemize} \item ``cosmic filaments" across 20 Mpc while typically connecting nodes above the Milky-Way mass .
-These regions typically have profiles that extend above average density up to 1 Mpc from their spine. \item Local gas streams within 1-2 Mpc around each structure and typically trace thin filamentary flows ($< 35 \rm \, kpc$ in core thickness) that drag dwarf galaxies into Milky Way mass halos. \end{itemize}
+These regions typically have profiles that extend above average density up to 1 Mpc from their spine. \item Local gas streams within 1-2 Mpc around each structure and typically trace thin filamentary flows ($< 35 \rm \, kpc$ in core thickness) that drag dwarf galaxies into Milky Way mass and above halos. \end{itemize}

 Reconstructing the best-fit plane for each network of streams in a fashion similar to what was done for satellites, we find that: \begin{itemize} \item MW-type satellite systems are more planar, where gas streams between $R_{\rm vir}$ and 2 $R_{\rm vir}$ are also planar, in which case the two components also tend to align.
 This is not the case for isotropic systems. \item Thinnest planes of satellites are found within a narrow range of halo mass close to numerous transition masses in galaxy evolution, \item A striking correlation exists between the planarity/co-rotation of best-fit planes and their angle with the nearby cosmic filaments.
 The thinnest and most co-rotating planes of satellites lie at $80-90^o$ from their closest cosmic filament, unlike more isotropic systems, which are more aligned with their cosmic filaments ($<35^o$). \item A second type of plane (less thin but still significantly anisotropic) shows, on the contrary, a tendency to align with the nearby cosmic filaments ($<45^o$).
 These tend to correspond to more massive systems with more satellites, more similar to Centaurus A. \end{itemize}